nubomedia/developer-guidelines/docs/paas/paas-gui.md

 ![PaaS Manager Gui - Application Overview](../img/paas_app_overview.png)
 *PaaS Manager - Create App - Application status View*

+On the Application Overview page you can see the status of your application (CREATING, BUILDING, DEPLOYING, RUNNING).
+Here you can also adjust the number of Media Server instances supporting your application by clicking on "Add scale out limit", or you can stop, start or remove one running Media Server from your application.

 Here you can check the number of media servers running, the autoscaling configurations and also the addons, if you have added a CDN Connector or a Cloud Repository.